What in the Hell is PNS YelloSno™?

 Purple non-sulfur bacteria (PNSB) occur widely in nature, including marine habitats.
 In the ocean, these photosynthetic heterotrophs reside from the surface down to around 150 meters and are most abundant at around 35 meters--right at and just above the export flux zone.
 PNSB are known to colonize marine snow.
 And they’re found in the coral gut.
 Coincidence?
 We think not.

 Like other PNSB, R. palustris is by itself extremely nutritious and has been proposed as a mass produced diet for aquaculture.
 For example, it boasts a crude protein content of around 72–74%.
 It is rich in stearic acid and oleic acid.
 And, it is highly digestible.

 Problem is, at their very tiny size of 1.2-2.0 µm, not every filter-feeder can enjoy these microbes.
-But when they’re grown on a larger particle, creatures such as Christmas tree worms, barnacles, crinoid stars, etc. can capture and consume them with relative ease.
-That’s what YelloSno is for!
+However, when they’re grown on larger particles such as marine snowflakes, creatures such as Christmas tree worms, barnacles, crinoid stars, etc. can capture and consume them with relative ease.
+That’s exactly what PNS YelloSno is for!
 The core of the aggregate in this product is a natural (i.e. crustacean and fungal) source of chitin.
 The medium is rich in minerals, trace elements, polysaccharides and vitamins.
 But perhaps most importantly, it is rich in B vitamins.
 It is particularly rich in B12 (cobalamin), which is an essential vitamin across the food chain from certain microbes (including some nitrifying bacteria such as Nitrobacter) to zooxanthellae to corals.

 Use, dosage and storage